-[See Students in the Conservatorship of the State on page 24.]
+[See A Student in the Conservatorship of the State (Foster Care)]

-Students Who are Homeless (All Grade Levels)
+Students Who are Homeless

 A parent is encouraged to inform the district if his or her child is experiencing homelessness.
 District staff can share resources that may be able to assist families.